Owner of Delhi's 'Baba ka Dhaba' attempts suicide, hospitalised | Law-Order

 Prasad went on to open a restaurant.
 However, he faced losses and had to shut it.

-Recently, Prasad returned to his 'dhaba' and apologized to Wasan.
+Recently, Prasad returned to his 'dhaba' and apologised to Wasan.
 The YouTuber visited Prasad and accepted his apology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)